Green computing: Approaches

 Modern IT systems rely on a complicated mix of people, networks, and hardware; as such, a green computing initiative ideally covers these areas.
 A solution may also need to address end user satisfaction, management restructuring, regulatory compliance, and return on investment (ROI).
 There are also fiscal motivations for companies to take control of their own power consumption; "of the power management tools available, one of the most powerful may still be simple, plain, common sense."

 Product longevity

 Gartner maintains that the PC manufacturing process accounts for 70% of the natural resources used in the life cycle of a PC.
-More recently, Fujitsu released a life-cycle assessment (LCA) of a desktop that show that manufacturing and end of life accounts for the majority of this desktop's ecological footprint.
+In 2011, Fujitsu released a life-cycle assessment (LCA) of a desktop that show that manufacturing and end of life accounts for the majority of this desktop's ecological footprint.
 Therefore, the biggest contribution to green computing usually is to prolong the equipment's lifetime.
+A recent life-cycle assessment comparing a desktop and a laptop for a four-year use case with similar performance found total carbon footprints of 679.1 kg CO2e for the desktop versus 286.1 kg CO2e for the laptop; for both systems, manufacturing was the largest contributor, followed by the use phase.

 Another report from Gartner recommends to "Look for product longevity, including upgradability and modularity."
 For instance, manufacturing a new PC makes a far bigger ecological footprint than manufacturing a new RAM module to upgrade an existing one.